hariseldon99/hariseldon99.github.io/MediaServer_notes.md

   7. That it automatically mounts any USB storage devices attached to it (for manually copying content), and

-  8. That it [automatically rip any DVD](https://www.toptenreviews.com/what-is-the-difference-between-dvd-ripping-and-copying) placed in the DVD drive and allow the content to be streamed.
+  8. ~~That it [automatically rip any DVD](https://www.toptenreviews.com/what-is-the-difference-between-dvd-ripping-and-copying) placed in the DVD drive and allow the content to be streamed.~~ (This is now moot, as I swapped out the dvd drive for an extra HDD using a [laptop hard drive caddy](https://youtu.be/H09SEyoE8yY).

 To these ends, I stripped down my Ubuntu installation from standard to barebones, so that it can run headless without starting X. Then reinstall the nvidia graphics drivers with X so that they're running at least, then setup ssh and remote-login, then setup all the abovementioned software.
 Note that the servers are not natted to WAN for security reasons.